sjzd123456/ItemMagnetPlus/README.md

 ### Changelog:

+ v1.0.2: Added "Activate on enter" config that allows a magnet in your inventory to automatically activate itself when entering a world

  v1.0.1.3: tml 0.11.7 update.
 Cleaner range indicator, now also shows when mouseovering the buff icon

  v1.0.1.2: tml 0.11.6 update.
 Fixed unintended config saving in multiplayer, fixed preset filter being inverted